5 Great Places in India Most Tourists Never Visit

 3. Cloth and Jewelry Shopping: Surat

-If you are hanging out in Mumbai and have a day to spare, take the Shahtadi Express train to Surat.
+If you are hanging out in Mumbai and have a day to spare, take the Shatabdi Express train to Surat.
 You can leave in the morning, enjoy the views of the lovely countryside, spend the day shopping in Surat and be back in Mumbai that evening.
 Surat is a major textile capital in India.
 Prices here are crazy cheap.
 Start out somewhere like Bombay Market (it is actually in Surat not Bombay).
 You can get beautiful fabrics here; ready to wear, "unstitched", and off the bolt.
 If you are not into traditional Indian wear Surat is a great place to get a western-style suit made, although you will need a few days to get them sewn.
 If you are looking for some bling, Surat is also the diamond and gem cutting capital of India.
 Gold is also well-priced here.
 I do not know how ethically sourced these are so please do your research.
 Locally sourced gold and stones are available.
 If gold and diamonds are not your thing, beautiful and affordable costume jewelry is abundant.
-No matter your budget, you can shop til you drop in Surat.
+No matter your budget, you can shop-til-you-drop in Surat.

 4. Hiking during monsoon season: Khandala/Lonavala